paulwib/gulp-ssg/README.md

 ```

-This plug-in follows the [gulp-data][] convention of using `file.data`, so anything returned from a `gulp-data` pipe will be merged with the properteis above.
+This plug-in follows the [gulp-data][] convention of using `file.data`, so anything returned from a `gulp-data` pipe will be merged with the properties above.

 ## Caveats